Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Concluding remarks

 \section{Concluding remarks}

 In this work, we studied the $r$-sets-Douglas-Rachford method enriched with randomization and heavy ball momentum for solving linear systems.
-We proved global linear convergence rates of the method as well as an accelerated linear rate for the case of the norm of expected iterates.
-Our convergence analysis showed the power of randomization in simplifying the analysis of the DR method and made the divergent $r$-sets-DR method converge linearly.
+We proved global linear convergence rates of the method as well as an accelerated linear rate in terms of the norm of expected error.
+Our convergence analysis showed the effectiveness of randomization in simplifying the analysis of the DR method and making the divergent $r$-sets-DR method converge linearly.
 We corroborated our theoretical results with extensive experimental testing and confirmed the better performance of the mRrDR method.
-In addition, we arrived at the conclusion that $ (\alpha,\beta) = (0.5,0.4) $ is a relative good choice for a satisfactory convergence of mRrDR.

 There are still many possible future venues of research.
-A bunch of advanced schemes for the selection of sets to project have been investigated in the literature of the Kaczamarz method, such as the greedy selection rule \cite{Bai18Gre}, its weighted version in \cite{Ste20Wei} and the approach with sampling in \cite{De17}.
-These criteria are convenient to be adapted to the DR context for further improvement in efficiency.
+A bunch of advanced schemes for the selection of sets to project have been investigated in the literature of the Kaczamarz method, such as the greedy selection rule \cite{Bai18Gre}, its weighted variant in \cite{Ste20Wei} and the approach with sampling in \cite{De17}.
+These criteria are convenient to be adopted to the DR context for further improvement in efficiency.
 Moreover, the linear systems arising in practical problems are very likely to be inconsistent due to noise, which contradicts the basic assumption in this paper.
 The extended randomized Kaczmarz \cite{Zou12,Du20Ran} was proposed for such cases.
 It should also be a valuable topic to explore the extensions of DR methods for inconsistent linear systems.